dwrobel/flatcam/README.md

 =================================================

+15.01.2020

+- added key shortcuts and toolbar icons for the new tools: Align Object Tool (ALT+A) and Extract Drills (ALT+I)
+- added new functionality (key shortcut SHIFT+J) to locate the corners of the bounding box (and center) in a selected object

 14.01.2020

 - in Extract Drill Tool added a new method of drills extraction.
 The methods are: fixed diameter, fixed annular ring and proportional